Honoring Marriage in June?

 Latin America

-In Brazil, June is celebrated with Festas Juninas (June Festivals), which are deeply rooted in rural traditions.
-These festivals feature folk dances, traditional foods, bonfires, and games.
+In Brazil, June comes alive with Festas Juninas (June Festivals), deeply rooted in rural traditions.
+Think folk dances, traditional foods, bonfires, and enough games to make the whole month feel like a countryside party that got slightly out of hand.

 🌍 How Do You Say “June” Around the World?